Opinion L.A.

-Gubernatorial preview
+Opinion: Gubernatorial preview

-Gavin Newsom, Antonio Villaraigosa, California governor, 2010 Democratic primary, Jerry Brown, Kamala Harris, Rocky Delgadillo Forget Obama versus McCain, or even Barack versus Hillary; tomorrow morning's showdown between Los Angeles Mayor Antonio Villaraigosa and San Francisco Mayor Gavin Newsom may be a preview of the 2010 Democratic primary race for California governor.
+Forget Obama versus McCain, or even Barack versus Hillary; tomorrow morning’s showdown between Los Angeles Mayor Antonio Villaraigosa and San Francisco Mayor Gavin Newsom may be a preview of the 2010 Democratic primary race for California governor.

-Or is "showdown" too strong a word?
-Both mayors will be speaking at the California delegates' breakfast Thursday on an all-mayors-all-the-time program.
-And you can bet we'll hear from both our L.A. guy and the Bay Area man lots of scoffing at a made-up rivalry.
+Or is ‘showdown’ too strong a word?
+Both mayors will be speaking at the California delegates’ breakfast Thursday on an all-mayors-all-the-time program.
+And you can bet we’ll hear from both our L.A. guy and the Bay Area man lots of scoffing at a made-up rivalry.
 I predict a warm embrace, some pokes at the press for desperately trying to find tension, and an Obama-Clinton-style assertion of unquestioned unity.

 OK.
 But really.
 The whole power (and treasury) of the California Democratic Party is sitting in that huge room.
 What will the San Diego delegates think of these two guys?
 The Central Valley folks?
 How about the real Northern Californians -- not the Bay Area, but the cow (and rice and lumber) counties?